antonyc/django-1.6-template/README.md

         django-admin.py startproject --template=https://github.com/ysim/django-1.6-template/archive/master.zip mydjangoproject .

+1. Making sure that the virtualenv is activated, install requirements via pip:

+        $ pip install -r requirements.txt

-1. Remove this section once you're done with the next section (Setup).
+1. Remove this section from the README once you're done with it

+## Initial configuration

+* Run `fab generate_secret_key` to, well, generate a secret key and modify `.postactivate` to reflect the new secret key.

+* Optionally, specify a different port for the Django development server to run on in the `serve` task of the fabfile.

+* Append `.postactivate` to `.gitignore`.

+* Make the `setup` script executable, then execute it (properly writes your new project name to the appropriate files):

+        $ chmod +x setup
+        $ ./setup

+* Remove this section as well as the setup script once it's (successfully) been executed

-## Setup
+## Project setup

-Be sure to go through this entire section before making your initial commit.

 * If you're on OS X >= 10.7, consider installing [Postgres.app](http://postgresapp.com/).
 Then follow [the instructions](http://postgresapp.com/documentation) to (most importantly) add the `bin/` dir of the Postgres.app to your $PATH.

-* With the virtualenv activated, install the requirements via pip:

-        $ pip install -r requirements.txt

 * Create a new role, as well as the `_dev` and `_test` databases in Postgres: